aleph2c/.vim/README.md

   export PATH=$PATH:$HOME/.local/bin
 ```

-  If you follow his documentation and use the ``eval "$(_TMUX_COMPLETE=source
+  If the tmuxp's author follow his documentation and use the ``eval "$(_TMUX_COMPLETE=source
   tmuxp)``, for autocompletion,  you will see a need for imagemagic and end up
   with Xwindows errors.
-So do use this feature.
+So do not use this feature.

 ---